-London is a metropolis made up on hundred of communities.
-Become part of the city based in the Southwark area, while studying with faculty and students from other CCSA member schools at the University of London King’s College Waterloo Campus.
+London is a metropolis made up of hundreds of communities.
+Become part of the city while based in the Kentish Town area just minutes from Camden Market on the north side of London.
+The two-week program offers a wide selection of courses to meet your academic needs.
 Scheduled field trips and personal exploration time enable you to see London up close.

 The two-week program offers a wide selection of courses to meet your academic needs.
 A group travel option is available at additional cost and includes:

 Round trip air transportation from one of CCSA’s designated U.S. departure cities.

 Round trip ground transportation between the destination airport and the accommodation site.

 An optional day trip to Stonehenge/Salisbury will be offered.